Posted on 22.3.12 by David Walton

 But the question remains, will all this change really give employers the confidence to create more jobs?

 With the majority of changes not expected to come into force until 2013 or beyond, there is no immediate impact.
-In the meantime, employers are left bemused and bewildered by more headlines and another raft of proposed change in employment law.
+In the meantime, employers are left bemused and bewildered by more headlines and another raft of the proposed change in employment law.
 Perhaps the root of poor employer confidence is not the system itself, but the fact that in the last few (and it seems in the next few) years there are so many changes.

 How can the government expect employers to recruit with confidence when they keep moving the employment law goalposts?